Radiation Therapy According To Cancer Types

 Radiation therapy uses high energy x-rays or particles to kill cancer cells.
 These x-rays may be given in a procedure that is much like having a regular X-Ray.
 Aggressive Chemotherapy is usually more effective, so Radiation therapy is rarely used in this country as the main Treatment for Ovarian Cancer.
-However, it can be useful in treating areas where the cancer has spread, either near the main tumour or in a distant organ, like the brain or spinal cord.
+However, it can be useful in treating areas where the cancer has spread, either near the main tumor or in a distant organ, like the brain or spinal cord.

 External beam radiation therapy

-This is the most common type of Radiation therapy for women with Ovarian Cancer.
+This is the most common type of radiation therapy for women with Ovarian Cancer.
 External Radiation therapy is much like getting an x-ray, but the radiation is stronger.
 A machine focuses the radiation on the area affected by the cancer.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, but the setup time—getting you into place for treatment—usually takes longer.
 Treatments are given 5 days a week for several weeks.

 Some common side effects include:

-- Skin changes – the skin in the treated area may look and feel sunburned or even blister and peel
+- Skin changes – the skin in the treated area may look and feel sunburned or even blister and peel.

 - Fatigue (tiredness)